What Every Parent Wants to Know

 Others may choose to join an organization that directly affects campus life such as the Campus Activities Board (CAB), United Campus Ministry, the radio station (WRLC), the bi-weekly newspaper THE LYCOURIER, or take part in a singing ensemble, the renowned Lycoming College Choir, the concert band or one of the college's theatrical productions.

 The "whole college experience" becomes complete through participation in campus activities and organizations.
-This is especially important for freshmen.
+This is especially important for first-year students.

 What about sports?